Table of Contents

 Now that you have become acquainted with the most popular options available on the market, you can begin to narrow your choices.
 It is important to note that no single system can remove every contaminant.
 For just one example, as noted above, an activated carbon filtration system can remove chlorine; however, it cannot remove fluoride.
 On the other hand, both reverse osmosis (RO) and distillation can remove fluoride, but not chlorine.

 - Smell: There are a number of common smells in tap water that consumers find offensive.
 “Sulfur” or “Rotten Egg” smell: This is usually due to when there is Hydrogen Sulfide (H2S) in the supply.
-It could be from a bacterial growth in your drain or plumbing – including your hot water tank, or it could be in your water system itself.
-Do some preliminary tests, such as letting the water run a bit, then collecting some in a clean glass and going into another room to see if you are still detecting the odor.
+It could be from a bacterial growth in your drain or plumbing – including your hot water tank, or it could be in your system itself.
+Do some preliminary tests, such as letting it run a bit, then collecting some in a clean glass and going into another room to see if you are still detecting the odor.
 If not, get a good quality drain cleaner and try that first.
-If, however, you believe that the odor is definitely coming from the water itself, you’ll want to test to be sure what actually needs to be treated (e.g. your plumbing, your source/well, etc).“Bleach” smell: If you are on a public water supply, the likely cause is the chlorine treatment at the municipal level.
+If, however, you believe that the odor is definitely coming from the water itself, you’ll want to test to be sure what actually needs to be treated (e.g. your plumbing, your source/well, etc).“Bleach” smell: If you are on a public supply, the likely cause is the chlorine treatment at the municipal level.
 If the smell hasn’t dissipated after flushing your lines, contact your water department.

 - “Fuel” or “Petroleum” types of smells: This could be a lot more serious, because it could mean that there may be toxic contaminants leaching into your supply (if you are on a well) or into the municipal supply.
 In the case of smelling something like fuel, gas, “medicine-like” or any other type of “solvent” type of smell, your first call should be to your water department.
-Do not drink the water until you know for sure what the issue is, and what needs to be done to remedy the situation.
+Do not drink it until you know for sure what the issue is, and what needs to be done to remedy the situation.

 - “Metallic” type of taste: This could be from any number things, including high mineral content, low pH, or even due to corrosion in the pipes supplying your home.